 This is where we do what we do!
-We talk about playing table-top role-playing games.
+We celebrate our experiences with table-top role-playing games.
 Here are the ones I'm playing right now:

 I trust you to work out how you want to talk about your games: just for fun, sharing & comparison, critique, or whatever.
 If you'd like, check out my best-practices manual for suggestions, but it's really flexible.

 If you already do a podcast or other actual-play series, live or not, please consider yourself invited to embed a link as a topic.

 For games in design, i.e., playtesting - yes, go right ahead, that's welcome too.
 For consulting sessions with me, which is different, see the Consulting page.